 - 1. Remediation Measures Cooperation: PROVIDER shall cooperate completely and immediately with the JPA Governing Board and its agents to effect any immediate remediation measures ("Remediation Measures").
 Remediation measures may include: - a.
-Retention of an emergency medical services operations consultant ("Operations Consultant") by the JPA Governing Board at PROVIDER'S cost.
-The Operations Consultant will provide day-to-day oversight and monitoring of PROVIDER'S operations and may make operations recommendations to PROVIDER.
-The JPA Governing Board may retain the Operations Consultant for a period of time equal to the lesser of: (i) six (6)

-months from the date that the JPA Governing Board declares PROVIDER in material breach; (ii) the date PROVIDER cures any material breach; or (iii) the date the JPA Governing Board retains a new emergency medical services provider to replace PROVIDER; or b.
+Retention of an emergency medical services operations consultant ("Operations Consultant" mutually agreed upon by the parties) by the JPA Governing Board at PROVIDER'S cost.
+The Operations Consultant will provide day-to-day oversight and monitoring of PROVIDER'S ALS operations and may make operations recommendations to PROVIDER.
+The JPA Governing Board may retain the Operations Consultant for a period of time equal to the lesser of: (i) six (6) months from the date that the JPA Governing Board declares PROVIDER in material breach; (ii) the date PROVIDER cures any material breach; or - b.
 Creation of a remediation plan that requires PROVIDER to meet certain objectives within specific time periods and establishes specific consequences for PROVIDER'S failure to meet the objectives.